macbre/index-digest/README.md

 ### plain

-Emits human-readable report to a console
+Emits human-readable report to a console.
+You can disable colored and bold text by setting env variable `ANSI_COLORS_DISABLED=1`.

 ## Checks